cgengembre/tool/sphinxdocs/source/script_explanations.rst

     * the ``toolstep`` module manages the toolsteps of the tools,
     * the ``tool`` module allows to create the tools.

-The **tool** package need an other module called ``FoR`` (short for "Frame of Reference") manages the positioning of the teeth inside the toolsteps or the toolsteps inside the tools.
+The **tool** package need an other module called ``FoR`` (short for "Frame of Reference") managing the positioning of the teeth inside the toolsteps or the toolsteps inside the tools.

 The **tool** pyhton package has been thought in *Object-oriented programming*.